Current Employment and Internship Opportunities with IPSI

 - All internships with IPSI are unpaid; some expenses incurred may be reimbursed

-- Interns are expected to be in the IPSI office 20-25 hours per week
+- Interns are expected to be in the IPSI office a minimum of 20 hours per week

 - Must attend mandatory Thursday morning staff meetings

 - If an applicant’s college or university offers academic credit for internships, IPSI will work with the school to match academic requirements with the intern’s duties.
 Necessary forms from the college or university should be submitted upon acceptance to the intern’s program supervisor as well as IPSI.

 - Applicants must submit a cover letter and résumé to firstname.lastname@example.org by March 28.
 IPSI will contact shortlisted applicants on a rolling basis for an in-person or telephone interview.